- Electrodermal testing

 Clinical trials show that bioresonance therapy and electrodermal testing are not successful in diagnosing allergies.

-One clinical trial in children showed that bioresonance therapy was not effective in treating atopic dermatitis.
+A clinical trial in children showed that bioresonance therapy was not effective.
+In addition, European guidelines do not recommend bioresonance for atopic eczema.

 - To treat asthma